woodchuckchoi/what_i_learnt_today/concurrency/README.md

 resp is held by the primary until the replica acknowledges the req network error between master and worker -> appealing outside authority to decide which of (primary/backup) should survive

+---

+Raft only allows servers with up-to-date logs to become leaders, whereas Paxos allows any server to be leader provided it then updates its log to ensure it is up-to-date.
+Raft's approach is surprisingly efficient given its simplicity as, unlike Paxos, it does not require log entries to be exchanged during leader election.